-If the short hike to Sturtevant Falls leaves you yearning for more, continue up Santa Anita Canyon to Spruce Grove Camp.
+If the short hike to Sturtevant Falls leaves you yearning for more, get more by continuing up Santa Anita Canyon to Spruce Grove Camp.
 Beyond the falls, the trail takes on a greater feeling of wilderness immersion.
-There is less foot traffic in this section of Gabrielino Trail making it a great retreat for those times when you need to feel far from LA.
+This section of Gabrielino Trail gets less foot traffic, making it a great retreat for those times when you need to feel far from LA.

 To get to Spruce Grove Camp, start from the trailhead at Chantry Flats, descend to Roberts Camp and follow the directions to Sturtevant Falls.
 Three quarters of a mile from Roberts Camp and half a mile below the falls, Gabrielino Trail splits off to the left.
 There is an upper and lower trail to choose from.
 The “lower” trail is longer and duller, designed for those on horseback who miss out on the scenic stream-side path.
 Take the upper (top-of-falls) trail as it climbs the ridge just above Sturtevant.
 Here you can look down at the cascade viewers below.

 Rejoin the stream above the falls as it passes through a narrow gorge.
 The trail is carved into the rock here as it passes pristine pools.
 Just ahead, the canyon widens and you will enter a lush woodland.
 The banks of the creek are dressed with ivy and ferns, and tall conifers provide comforting shade.
 While the trail to Sturtevant Falls is fairly flat and gentle, this stretch of canyon requires some real hiking.
 Spruce Grove lies a thousand feet higher than Sturtevant Falls, and you will feel that increase along the trail.